harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

     └──────────┘

 This is looking a bit like Tetris!
 We can no longer see the buffer zone at the top with the falling piece, but we can see the next piece displayed on the right hand side, and below that we&rsquo;ve artificially inserted a held square piece, and as we can see it&rsquo;s all composing nicely.

+<a id="org25fdbbc"></a>

+# The Introduction of Time and Logic

+Let&rsquo;s ignore user input for now and focus solely on advancing time.

+To make this work, we&rsquo;ll need a way to:

+-   Advance the current piece downwards
+-   Fix pieces in place when they hit the bottom
+-   Pulls a new piece from the infinite stream and places it at the top

+We&rsquo;ll build a `step` function that does all of this.

 # Footnotes